Taste the city is a web app platform for folks to book curated food tours.

 Taste the City is a new small business supported by a booking app for users to browse and reserve curated tastings in various cities such as Victoria, Calgary, Edmonton, Toronto, Ottawa, and New York.
 This product was designed and built as a new platform to launch the owner’s business.

-My role: UX/UI designer, project manager, product manager.
 I worked on the Pixeltree team where I collaborated with the client and development team to define, design, and develop the web app.
 I continue working with the client to this day designing and delivering new features and adjustments.

 Over $100K revenue made in the first year.